 Block Watch Program

-Block Watch is a program of “neighbour helping neighbour”.
+Block Watch is a “neighbour helping neighbour” program.
 Residents form a Block Watch group and create a communication network.
 They make a commitment to watch out for each other’s homes and report suspicious activities to the police and to each other.
-They also keep each other informed about neighbourhood occurrences, burglary, thefts, & other crimes or problems occurring on their street by providing this information to their Block Watch Captain.
-For more information or if you want to become a captain in your neighbourhood contact Block Watch Area Coordinator, Sandy de Schaetzen, or visit the Coquitlam RCMP Block Watch website.
+They also keep each other informed about neighbourhood occurrences, burglary, thefts and other crimes or problems occurring on their street by providing this information to their Block Watch Captain.
+For more information about the Block Watch program, visit the Coquitlam RCMP Block Watch website.